webteamfabcoders/pretestplus/README.md

 ###- Viewing particular student's profile###
   1. To view a particular students profile, Click on "SCHOOLS" on the menu bar.
-  2. Or Click on "VIEW ALL SCHOOLS" in the sidebar.
+  2. Or Click on "VIEW ALL SCHOOLS" under "SCHOOL" section in the sidebar.
   3. Click on the school name in which the student is studying.
   4. School profile will be opened.
   5. Scroll down to view the list of students in the school.